‘Safety starts with me’ – back to school: be alert for children and stay safe on roads, autobahns

+Rabih Youness is an employee at the Kaiserslautern Military Community Student Transportation Office.
+He said when a bus stops to drop off or pick up students, be careful.
+In fact, he recommends stopping and waiting.

+“When we provide training for our students, we tell them to wait until the bus leaves and look both ways before crossing the street,” said Youness, “but for the drivers, always be on the lookout and check to see if any students are passing from the other side of the bus.”

-Safety starts with me – School buses in Germany don’t look like school buses in the U.S. The German school buses look like regular metro or city buses.
+Stephen Todd, a transportation specialist at 405th AFSB’s Logistics Readiness Center Ansbach, said school buses in Germany don’t look like school buses in the U.S. The German school buses look like regular metro or city buses.
 There will be an orange sign on the back of the bus with an illustration of two children walking, though.
 That’s the differentiation.

-(Courtesy graphic)
+“If you see that their turn signal is on this means they're about to pull over, and you cannot pass them at normal speed.
+It’s safer to just stop and wait but if you do decide it’s safe to pass, you must reduce your speed to walking speed,” said Todd, who has worked at the Drivers Testing and Training Station on Katterbach Kaserne for 16 months.

+Todd also stressed the importance of motor vehicle safely in Germany and Europe, in general.
+He talked about priority roads and understanding the rules of the road.
+For example, when approaching an intersection while not on a priority road, the vehicle to the right always has the right-of-way.
+Also, road signs, he said.
+There are a lot of roads signs in Germany and Europe that may not be familiar to U.S. licensed drivers.
+For that reason, Todd recommends studying and learning all the German and European road signs.
+And then there’s the autobahns, he said.

 |Date Taken: